RohitMenon120192/portfolio/README.md

 - Key Achievements:

-- As a Graduate Service Assistant (GSA), I collaborated closely with two prominent academics in robotics and autonomous systems.
-These collaborations occurred within their respective roles: one as the Program
-  Chair of Robotics and Autonomous Systems, later Associate Director and Professor, and the other as Associate Dean and President's Professor.
-My responsibilities included teaching and mentoring 115 students in two courses, "Robotics Systems - 1" and "Mechatronic Systems".
-The curriculum I delivered covered essential Python programming and Robotics Operating System (ROS), along with simulation tools like RoboDK and
-  Polyscope.

-- My work was instrumental in designing and implementing two key projects aimed at enhancing hands-on learning in robotics.
-The first project involved integrating artificial intelligence with a 6-DOF MYCOBOT
-  (280) from Elephant Robotics, focusing on calibration and manipulation, forwars kinematics and inverse kinematics, color recognition, and YOLO object detection.
-I created a Python-based controller for the robot, enabling it to play and autonomously reset tic-tac-toe games with participants.
-The second project involved advanced programming and system integration for collaborative robots (COBOTS) in manufacturing automation, utilizing the 6-DOF Universal Robots (UR3/e and UR5/CB-3) series.
-This project addressed robotic manipulation, spatial dynamics, precision, and conducted tests in navigation and repeatability, applied in tasks like palletizing and assembly.

-- These projects contributed to improving student's understanding and skills in robotics.
-Additionally, I was responsible for curating the curriculum and managing a high-tech laboratory, ensuring students had access to current technology and educational resources.

-- Details of these activities and other contributions are documented in my GitHub Profile, Portfolio and YouTube Channel.

-- Additionally, I played a key role in organizing and participating in an event at the Robotics Automation and Rapid Prototyping Lab, which focused on leveraging technology for industrial manufacturing automation.
-The highlight of the event was the simultaneous operation of 15 robotic arms, a spectacle that underscored the significance of advanced manufacturing technologies.

-- This memorable showcase, known as the Manufacturing Automation Technology Open House, welcomed over 60 students from various fields and campuses, alongside a delightful robotic dog, making the event even more engaging.

-- One of the standout moments was the opportunity to present our newest collection of robotic arms, which are ideally suited for a wide array of manufacturing tasks.
-Our team of graduate students also took great pleasure in instructing attendees on programming collaborative robots (cobots) for effective teamwork in the workspace.
+- As a Graduate Service Assistant (GSA) at Arizona State University, I worked closely with Dr. Sangram Redkar in the Robotics and Dynamical Systems Laboratory and Dr. Thomas Sugar and Professor Jerry Gintz in the Industrial Automation and Robotic Systems Laboratory.
+I contributed to both teaching and research, playing a vital role in advancing educational initiatives while supporting cutting-edge research in robotics and autonomous systems.

+- Key Responsibilities & Contributions:
+- Innovative Teaching & Student Mentorship:
+- I taught and mentored over 200 students across two advanced courses: Robotics Systems - 1 and Mechatronic Systems.
+My curriculum focused on Python programming, Robotics Operating System (ROS), and the use of simulation tools such as RoboDK and Polyscope.
+By blending theory with hands-on projects, I helped students develop the skills needed to excel in the rapidly evolving field of robotics.

+- Project Leadership & Advanced System Integration:
+  I spearheaded the design and implementation of several high-impact robotics projects:

+- MYCOBOT 280 (6-DOF Collaborative Robot): I led the integration of artificial intelligence to develop a Python-based autonomous controller, enabling the robot to autonomously play and reset tic-tac-toe games.
+  This project incorporated robot calibration, forward and inverse kinematics, color recognition, and YOLOv5 object detection, enhancing the robot's capabilities for interactive learning and real-world application.

+- Universal Robots (UR3/e & UR5/CB-3) in Manufacturing Automation: I contributed to programming and system integration for collaborative robots (COBOTS), focusing on robotic manipulation, precision navigation, and spatial dynamics.
+These robots were used in tasks like palletizing, assembly, and repeatability testing, driving significant process improvements in manufacturing automation.

+- Curriculum Development & Lab Management:
+  I actively participated in curriculum development, creating hands-on project materials that aligned with the latest advancements in robotics.
+In parallel, I managed a state-of-the-art robotics laboratory, ensuring that students had access to cutting-edge hardware, software, and educational resources, thus fostering an environment of innovation and practical learning.

+- Event Organization & Outreach:
+  I worked closely with Professor Jerry Gintz to organize and participate in the Manufacturing Automation Technology Open House at the Industrial Automation and Robotic Systems Laboratory.
+This event showcased state-of-the-art industrial automation technologies and featured the simultaneous operation of 15 robotic arms, demonstrating the latest advancements in robotics and automation.
+The Open House attracted over
+  115 students, faculty members, and families, offering them a hands-on opportunity to engage with real-world robotic systems and explore the future of manufacturing.
+The event also featured a robotic dog, - making it even more engaging and interactive.

-- The Open House featured an impressive array of technologies, from CNC machines and a robotic arm specialized in welding, to five distinct types of robots - not to mention the presence of a robotic dog!
+- The Open House highlighted technologies ranging from CNC machines and welding robots to five distinct types of robots, underscoring the vast potential of automation in modern industry.
+This event not only bridged the gap between academia and industry but also inspired students to pursue careers in robotics and manufacturing.

+- Documentation & Online Presence:
+- To expand the reach of our work, I documented key projects and educational content on GitHub, my portfolio, and YouTube.
+This provided students and professionals with valuable resources to enhance their understanding of robotics systems and automation technologies.

 - Robotics Automation and Rapid Prototyping Lab - Technology for Automation in Industrial Manufacturing.